LQD1202/EATLAB/README.md

+# EATLAB - YOLOv12 + OpenCV + DeepSORT Containerized Inference

+This project provides a containerized setup for real-time object detection and tracking using:

+- **YOLOv12** for object detection
+- **OpenCV** for video processing
+- **DeepSORT** for object tracking

+## 🗂️ Project Structure

 <pre> ```text EATLAB/ │ ├── Dockerfile # Docker configuration for building YOLO + OpenCV + DeepSort
   ├── docker-compose.yml # Docker Compose file for running inference in a container ├── requirements.txt # Python dependencies for the project